openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Policies - Create

-Allows agencies to push a newly created policies from agencies, similar to the Agency API.
+Allows agencies to push a newly created policies to operators, similar to the Agency API.
 This push method creates the opportunity for near real-time communication of policy changes.

 Endpoint producers **SHALL** provide authorization for API endpoints via a bearer token based auth system specified in the MDS [Authorization section](/general-information.md#authorization), to allow handshake communication and response confirmation.

 **Endpoint**: `/policies/`
 **Method:** `POST`